SamarthK1239/RSA-PGP/README.md

 Run the DecryptMessage program and it will give you the AES key

-Decryption using only the AES key will be added soon!
+Now copy the key from the console and run the AESDecrypt program

+Paste the key when prompted

+You will obtain your message after a second or two